huyenle1/HouseholdSurvey2014/README.md

 Spreadsheet data should be saved in the same directory as the scripts.

 "HHSurveyToPandas.py" is the primary script that loads data into memory.
-It's scripts are imported by the individual query scripts.
+Its functions are imported by the individual query scripts.
 These query scripts create pivot table summaries for a specific topic, e.g., residence types by income, age, and education.

 Raw survey data is separated into 4 separate files: